mbensmida/sphinx-poc/docs/Wiki.rst

 *Attaching files*

-To attach files to a page, follow the steps in the `Adding an attachment to a page <#PLFUserGuide.WorkingWithWikis.ManagingContent.AddingAndEditingPages.WorkingWithAttachments.AddingAttachment>`__ section.
+To attach files to a page, follow the steps in the :ref:`Adding an attachment to a page <add-an-attachment>` section.

 .. _work-with-macros: